-Smuggling of wildlife: In these Guidelines, "smuggling" means the illegal transportation or trafficking of wildlife in the form of export, re-export, trans-shipment and import in contravention of international law and national legislation of the country of origin restricting export.
-In these Guidelines, "smuggling of wildlife" is synonymous with the terms "trafficking in wildlife", "wildlife trafficking" and "illegal wildlife trade".
+Smuggling of wildlife: In these Revised guidelines, "smuggling" means the illegal transportation or trafficking of wildlife in the form of export, re-export, trans-shipment and import in contravention of international law and national legislation of the country of origin restricting export.
+In these Revised guidelines, "smuggling of wildlife" is synonymous with the terms "trafficking in wildlife", "wildlife trafficking" and "illegal wildlife trade".

-Wildlife: In these Guidelines, this refers to all species of wild animals and plants, whether alive or dead, and parts and derivatives of those species, whose international trade is regulated under CITES, as well as those protected under international law, and those whose exports are restricted under national legislation implementing of the same.
+Wildlife: In these Revised guidelines, this refers to all species of wild animals and plants, whether alive or dead, and parts and derivatives of those species, whose international trade is regulated under CITES, as well as those protected under international law, and those whose exports are restricted under national legislation implementing of the same.

-Wildlife trade: In these Guidelines, this refers to commerce in wildlife.
+Wildlife trade: In these Revised guidelines, this refers to commerce in wildlife.